addiscent/aws-ruby-rails/README.md

 #### NOTE
 These provisioning scripts are written for, (and tested only on), Ubuntu Server 14.04.
 With minor modifications, the scripts may work for other Linux distributions, but the scripts currently will not work for non-Ubuntu distros.

-### WARNING
-Mon, July 11, 10:42pm.

-The tip of the master branch is not stable, it is broken, and you should not use it at this time.
-Please check back again later for a working version.

 ## Usage
 Provisioning works on a t2.nano, (512MB), or larger.
 After provisioning, 6GB of storage is available on an 8GB EBS volume.